miptleha/miptleha-blog/_posts/2020-03-11-Changed into everything clean.md

 South America asks to join us as a state farm.
 Hurrah!

-“Why are you cooking such things there, animals?” !
-- shouted the population
-and just in case, changed into everything clean ...
+-Why are you cooking such things there, animals?! - shouted the population and just in case, changed into everything clean ...

 **2008, Mikhail Zhvanetsky**